codeforamerica/cmr-entity-resolution/README.md

 This solution is provided as a [docker compose][docker-compose] file and can be launched locally by running the following command:

+> [!NOTE]
-*Note: If you would like to launch the webapp to search for entities using a web interface, you will need to add `-p webapp` to include the `webapp` profile.*
+> If you would like to launch the webapp to search for entities using a web
+> interface, you will need to add `-p webapp` to include the `webapp` profile.

 ```bash
 docker compose up -d
 ```

-The configuration uses a persistent volume for the database and message queue containers to ensure data is persisted through updates to the image or configuration.
+The configuration uses a persistent volume for the database and message queue container to ensure data is persisted through updates to the image or configuration.

 ### Applying changes